Simplest random walk for approximating Robin boundary value problems and ergodic limits of reflected diffusions: Introduction

 The proposed simple-to-implement weak approximation of (\ref{eq:1}) numerically solves a linear advection-diffusion equation with Neumann boundary condition, and its extension solves an advection-diffusion equation with a decay/growth term and with the non-homogeneous Robin (in other words, third) boundary condition (see Sections~\ref{section2}-\ref{section4}).

 \item \textit{How to compute ergodic limits in the domain $G$ as well as on the boundary $\partial G$? }

 We introduce time-averaging and ensemble-averaging estimators to numerically calculate expectations with respect to the invariant density of a reflected diffusion $X(t)$ which lies in $\bar{G}$.
-We also propose estimators to compute ergodic limits with respect to the normalised restriction of the invariant density of $X(t)$ on $\partial G$ (see Section~\ref{section6}).
+We also propose estimators to compute \rs{integrals} with respect to the normalised restriction of the invariant density of $X(t)$ on $\partial G$ (see Section~\ref{section6}).

 \item \textit{How to sample from distributions with compact support using Brownian dynamics?}